-- you might unzip the file later and find out it is corrupt, but it is no longer available in the store, or worse, you can't remember where you got it
+- you might unzip the file later and find out it is corrupt.
+The problem is that the kit is no longer available in the store, or worse, you can't remember where you got it

-- you might unzip the file later and find it is missing one part (as kits can often come in several files) and again, it might no longer be available
+- when you unzip the file later, you may find it is missing one part and again, it might no longer be available

 So don't delay.
 You can do that within a few days, but don't wait months.